Noeloikeau/particles/README.md

 ## Overview

 This project implements a particle physics system for creating visual effects and simulations in a web browser.
 The system combines a physics engine, rendering pipeline, and character management to produce various interactive visualizations.
+It can be quickly run from `index.html` via a live server such as in VScode.

 ## Components